Table of Contents

 OpenSearch Searches OpenSearch url, query_template, index_name, credentials

-Oracle Tested against 23c Free (and presumably supporting earlier versions) credentials
+Oracle Tested against 23c Free (supports earlier versions) credentials

 PostgreSQL Searches PostgreSQL database url (connection parameters), query_template, credentials

-RequestsGet Searches any web endpoint using HTTP/GET with JSON response, including Google PSE, SOLR, Northern Light and more (see below) url, credentials
+RequestsGet Searches any web endpoint using HTTP/GET with JSON response, including Google PSE, SOLR, and Northern Light url, credentials

 RequestsPost Searches any web endpoint using HTTP/POST with JSON response, including M365 url, credentials